JoseNunoOliveira/jno/costa/costa2.md

 # The 13 Letters (1750-1780) sent to Porto
 <!-- _backgroundColor: "lightcyan" -->

-Among the 5 recipients + 21 individuals mentioned more than once,
+Among such 5 + 21 individuals,

 start from the names given in full: